apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

     [Epoch 1] finished in 50.474s: train_accuracy: 0.8871 train_softmaxcrossentropyloss0: 0.3101 <!--notebook-skip-line-->

 You can load the saved model, by using ```load_parameters``` API in Gluon.
-For more details refer to the [Loding model parameters from file tutorial](http://mxnet.incubator.apache.org/versions/master/tutorials/gluon/save_load_params.html#saving-model-parameters-to-file)
+For more details refer to the [Loading model parameters from file tutorial](http://mxnet.incubator.apache.org/versions/master/tutorials/gluon/save_load_params.html#saving-model-parameters-to-file)

 ## Summary